No-Fault Doctors Near You – Auto Accident Injury Care

 Accepts Auto Insurance Claims – Make sure the provider accepts PIP, Med Pay, third-party claims, or attorney liens so you don’t have to pay out of pocket.

-Experience With Accident Cases – A clinic that regularly treats car accident injuries will know how to provide both effective care and proper documentation for your insurance claim.
+Experience With Accident Cases – A clinic that regularly treats car accident injuries will know how to provide both effective care and proper documentation.

-Works With Attorneys – If you have a personal injury lawyer, you’ll want a doctor who can communicate directly with your attorney and provide the necessary medical records to support your case.
+Works With Attorneys – If you have a personal injury lawyer, you’ll want a doctor who can communicate directly with your attorney.

 Offers Complete Care Under One Roof – Look for a facility that provides chiropractic care, physical therapy, diagnostic imaging (X-rays/MRIs), and pain management to streamline your treatment and recovery.